gary-boyle/UCTools_BaseProject/Assets/Documentation/SaveSystem_Documentation.md

 ---

-## SaveFileDataV2 Class Reference
+## SaveFileData Class Reference

 ### Overview

-`SaveFileDataV2` is the unified container for all save data.
+`SaveFileData` is the unified container for all save data.
 It features:

 - Dynamic runtime object storage
 - Automatic type handling